 SDE = Net Profit + Add-backs

-Knowing your SDE, and how to properly calculate it will put you ahead of the buyer.
-You’ll be able to know how the buyer thinks, which points they will be looking into, and what documents you need to prepare and present to speed up the process.
+By knowing how to properly calculate your SDE, you can stay two steps ahead of a buyer.
+You’ll be able to know how the buyer thinks, which points they will be looking into, and what documents you need to prepare and present to speed up the process in your favor.

-After calculating your SDE you may decide that you aren’t in the best place to sell your business.
-Don’t worry – there are plenty of ways to increase the value of your business and rank higher on buyer’s lists.
-Here are few steps that you may take to improve your standing:
+After calculating your SDE, you may decide that you aren’t in the best place to sell your business.
+Don’t worry – there are plenty of ways to increase the value of your Amazon FBA business and rank higher on buyer’s lists.

 - Diversify your product portfolio by adding new products